 Infrastructure

-- Safety glove box for testing continuous reactor systems.
-Can be made inert with nitrogen, integrated safety scrubber, oxygen and LEL measurements.
+- Safety glove box for experiments requiring high safety standards.
+Can be optionally purged with nitrogen.
+A safety scrubber, oxygen and LEL measurement are also integrated.

 Contact